alexdesousa/alexdesousa.github.io/_posts/2020-03-19-managing-dotfiles-with-ansible.md

 author: Alex de Sousa
 ---

-When developers get tired of configuring again and again their machines, we tend to create a dotfiles repository.
+When developers get tired of configuring again and again our machines, we tend to create a dotfiles repository.

 ## A Dotfiles Repository